arekkusuw/Deep_Learning/README.md

 ・I have not yet experimented whether errors propagate.(2016/11/23)

-・Although detail about code is not described at present, I'll add a explanation of the code to this place.
+・Although details about code are not described at present, I'll add to this place.